gfkpth/bert-apc-trainer/presentation/Hoehn2025_APC_detector.md

 - transformers offer a promising avenue for relatively reliable identification of APCs
 - trade-off: large-ish model size at 415 MB

+### Notes

+- beware of interactions of batched tokenisation and chunking of long datarows
+  - batching does *not* work if rows are added due to chunking

+##

 ### Further evaluation

 - create systematic test set of difficult data types
 - comparing up- and downwards
   - export test set as csv, compare performance of LLMs
   - build smaller models and compare performance

 ## Some extensions